Polling Place FAQ

 What if I am not physically able to enter my polling place or stand in line?

 You may vote from the curb of your polling place.
-Send someone in to the polling place to notify the poll workers that you are a curbside voter.
-If you do not have someone to send in to the polling place, contact the Clerk’s Office at email@example.com or 608-266-4601 to make arrangements to vote curbside.
+Pull up near the large "Vote Here" feather flag.
+You may send someone in to the polling place to notify the poll workers that you are a curbside voter.
+If you do not have someone to send in to the polling place, you may also call the phone number posted on the "Curbside Voter?" sign near the polling place entrance.
 The poll workers will check you into the poll book and announce that you will be receiving your ballot at the curb.
 Two poll workers will bring you a ballot, marking pen, and secrecy sleeve.
 Once you have marked your ballot, the two poll workers will feed your ballot into the tabulator inside the polling place, and your vote will be counted.

 What if I need help marking my ballot?